ai-altrev/TalentWeaver/README.md

-# PathPioneer Documentation Site
+# TalentWeaver Documentation Site

-This repository contains the documentation and project information for PathPioneer, a platform that reimagines job discovery through AI knowledge paths.
+This repository contains the documentation and project information for TalentWeaver, a platform that reimagines job discovery through AI knowledge paths.

 ## About the Site

 The documentation site is built using Jekyll, a static site generator.
-The site structure is designed to be simple to maintain and update, while providing a professional presentation of the PathPioneer concept.
+The site structure is designed to be simple to maintain and update, while providing a professional presentation of the TalentWeaver concept.

 ## Site Structure